bbhorne/love-online/index.md

 original works - nothing you've published previously elsewhere

-something that can fit in a zine. if you want to submit an audio submission, please send us a link to the submission, as well as an accompanying image to include in the zine with the link. if you want to submit work in some other medium, tell us how you want your work included in the zine.
+something that can fit in a zine. if you want to submit work in some medium other than text or image, tell us how you want your work included in the zine.

 short - maximum 1000 words, or 3 pages.

-artwork must be high-resolution. accepted file formats are .psd, .png, and .ai.
+artwork must be high-resolution. accepted file formats are .xcf, .png, .psd, and .ai.

 #### submission process